-Johnstone was subsequently posted to the Hind 20 on 11 August 1762, but whilst awaiting her arrival at Chatham from Gibraltar he suffered a severe fall that left him in bed for three months with a broken ankle.
+Johnstone was posted to the Hind 20 on 11 August 1762, but whilst awaiting her arrival at Chatham from Gibraltar he suffered a severe fall that left him in bed for three months with a broken ankle.
 During this period another captain, William M’Cleverty, took his commission and Johnstone was placed on half-pay prior to joining the Wager 20 towards the end of the year.

-Meanwhile, following his return to England Captain Sutton was justly acquitted at his court martial following his return to England, and Johnstone subsequently lost a legal claim for false imprisonment, being required to pay five thousand guineas compensation to the victim.
-After two appeals, one of which saw the sum increased, the matter was referred to the House of Lords upheld the verdict, but in the meantime Johnstone had been increasingly suffering from ill health and he resigned his parliamentary seat in February 1787.
+Meanwhile, following his return to England Captain Sutton was justly acquitted of his alleged failings at a court martial in December 1783, and twelve months later Johnstone lost a legal claim for false imprisonment, being required to pay six thousand guineas in compensation to the victim.
+After two appeals, one of which saw the sum increased, the matter was referred to the House of Lords.
+In the meantime, Johnstone had been increasingly suffering from ill health and he resigned his parliamentary seat in February 1787.
 On 24 May 1787, after suffering two years as an invalid, he died at Hotwells, Bristol, having earlier that morning been advised by his wife, whom he had dispatched to London, that the lords had found in his favour in the case with Captain Sutton.